Thousands Told To Flee Wildfire Near Los Angeles - UrduPoint

 "We left and were just gone for five minutes and went back to get my phone, and the house was already on fire and gone."

-Ventura County Fire Department officials said they were throwing resources at the blaze in an area that is home to 30,000 people, but that changing wind patterns meant there was hope the fire could die down in the coming days.
+Ventura County Fire Department officials said they were throwing resources at the blaze in an area that is home to 30,000 people.

-"Winds are subsiding over the lower elevations while remaining still gusty over the higher elevations," said Ariel Cohen of the National Weather Service.

-"By the time we get to 11:00 am (on Friday) the winds will further subside across the region, and we are not expecting any red flag warnings to be in effect for the area."

 Hoses ran dry for crews battling the flames at one point late Wednesday, Ventura County Fire Chief Dustin Gardner said.